Phionx/final/README.md

 Project Members: Charles Zhang, Gabriel Marks, Shantanu Jha

-Use make to compile.
-Then run ./server.out to set up the server.
-On other machines, run ./client.out, which will connect the client on these machines to the server.
-After having all the clients connect to the server, press enter on the server computer to start the game.
+1. Use make to compile.
+2. Run ./server.out to set up the server.
+3. On other machines, run ./client.out, which will connect the client on these machines to the server.
+4. After having all the clients connect to the server, press enter on the server computer to start the game.

 final